joekotva/dao/README.md

 which they take turns moving until a winning position occurs.

-I have used a min/max algorithm of 6-ply depth (3 full moves for each player) as the strategy for my game playing agent (file player1.h).
+I have used a min/max algorithm of 6-ply depth (3 full moves for each player) as the strategy for my game playing agent (dao_2/player1.h).
 The heuristic used takes a look at all the possilbe winning positons, and tries to guage which player is closer to winning at each possible board state.